autometrics-dev/autometrics-py/examples/fastapi-with-fly-io/README.md

-# Getting started with Python, Autometrics & Fly.io
+# Getting started FastAPI & Fly.io

 In this tutorial we'll create a simple back-end application that uses autometrics to track several of the api calls.
 If only interested in how to deploy a small [fastapi](https://fastapi.tiangolo.com/) app and see autometrics in action on fly.io, you can just clone this repository and continue at the [#deploy](Deploy section).
 This app will report metrics like: